Mrymna/Surgery_procedures/Neuronexus/cleaning.md

 See the figure below for examples of dirty and clean probes.
 You don't want to let a dirty probe dry as this might compromise your recording sites.

 Your probe should not look like this.
 If they do, try dipping them in warm water (~60 deg celcius).
+If you still have crystals, heat destilled water in the microwave so that it just about starts boiling (~20-25sec).
+Let it cool down until you can touch the recipient with your hand and dip the shanks into it briefly.
+Repeat several times if needed.

 <img src="figures/dirty_probe.jpg" alt="drawing" width="400"/>